rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  through the filter and magically out on the other side
 *  is the true meaning of that dream.
 *  There are several problems with that theory,
-*  not least of which I think at the time
+*  not least of which I think at the time,
 *  if you look at his writings,
 *  it seemed that Freud was probably doing enough cocaine
 *  to kill a small horse at the time,